Domikohlh/citation_val_agentic_ai/README.md

 *By cloning, forking, or running this repository, you acknowledge that you have read this disclaimer and agree to be bound by its terms.*

 # 📝 Introduction
 Hi!
 Welcome to Citation Validation using Multi-agentic system (CitVa).
-This software aims to help researchers on improving their literature search experience with GenAI and reduce manual reference fact-checking.
+This software aims to help researchers on improving their literature search experience with extra grounding and reduce manual reference fact-checking.
 Please read the instructions below carefully to ensure a flawless experience.

 ![Banner](picture/Logo.png)